Is being a lead dental assistant right for you?

 As a lead dental assistant, you take on a leadership and mentorship role in addition to your normal responsibilities.
 Not only will the dentist or practice administrator rely on you for managing the dental assisting team and providing excellent patient care, but the other dental assistants will look to you for guidance.

 Stepping into a lead dental assistant role can also result in increased pay, especially if you hold a certification from DANB.
-On average, certificants earn over $2 more per hour than non-certificants, according to DANB’s 2020-2021 Dental Assistants Salary and Satisfaction Survey.
+On average, dental assistants earn over 9% more as team leads, according to DANB’s 2024 Dental Assistants Salary and Satisfaction Survey.

 How to become a lead dental assistant